Nutrition and society

 - Communication and knowledge transfer strategies

-- Nutrition in public health and population health
+- Public health nutrition and population health

 - Ethics, diversity, and inclusion